Skip to Main Content

 The Dignity Law Institute offers students opportunities for experiential learning and practical applications in partnership with legal, academic, non-profit, community-based organizations in all parts of the world – all to advance the human right to dignity!
 The Institute houses the Dignity Rights Clinic, sponsors research opportunities, and develops working partnerships.

-We are excited to present the first Dignity Law Summit on April 11, 2025 at Delaware Law School.
+We are excited to present the annual Dignity Law Conference on April 10, 2026 at Delaware Law School.
 The Summit is open to all and is free for those not receiving CLE credit.

 Dignity law is an emerging area of the law that seeks to ensure that every person, everywhere can freely develop their personality, can live with dignity, and will be treated by others with dignity.
 It is the area of law that is dedicated to what is most important in the human experience.
 Dignity rights are the rights we have as human beings to protect our inherent human dignity.